Frequently Asked Questions (FAQ)

 Am I able to visit my dogs while they are boarding?

 Yes!
 If you are in the area while your dog is boarding with us, you are more than welcome to come visit your furry friend!
-Some owners will stop by to take their dog for walks, day-trips, etc. We do warn that in some cases, the coming and going of a dog’s parents can cause additional anxiety, while to others, it’s just one more thing to get excited about!
+We ask that you take your pet off-site, in order to help with some of the anxiety that may come with your visiting.
+You’re welcome to take your pup for walks, day-trips, etc. We do warn that in some cases, the coming and going of a dog’s parents can cause additional anxiety, while to others, it’s just one more thing to get excited about!
 Every dog handles things a little differently!

 What are the pick-up and drop-off times?

-Our public operational hours are between 8:00am and 6:00pm.
+Our public operational hours are between 7:00am and 6:00pm.
 Dogs must be either dropped off or picked up by 5:30pm.
-Drop off for boarding dogs can be anytime between 8:00am – 5:30pm.
-Pick up from boarding is to be before 12:00pm, however, later pick-ups are available for additional fees.
+Drop off for boarding dogs can be anytime between 7:00am – 5:30pm.
+Pick up from boarding is to be before 12:00pm, however, later pick-ups are available for an additional daycare fee of $35.
 The fees are imposed for the same reasons that hotels and inns have to; having departing guests occupying rooms holds up the process for our incoming guests, as these rooms need to be cleaned and setup prior to the next arrival.

 Do the daycare dogs get breaks?